P. L. Light Systems Expert Articles: What is the Difference Between Metal Halide and Ceramic Metal Halide Grow Lights?

 We often get asked what the difference is between metal halide (MH) and ceramic metal halide (CMH) luminaires.
 While they both have similar technologies, there are some fundamental differences in how they operate.

-To start, they are both high intensity discharge (HID) lamps that can be used for growing plants.
-Both these lamps contain metal halides, or metal salts, and are built of two main sections – an outer bulb and the inner arc tube.
-In general, MH and CMH lamps, because their more balanced spectrum and higher emittance of blue wavelengths, have been traditionally used in vegetative growth cycles.
-Plants that benefit most from metal halide lamps are vegetables like leafy greens and herbs, and cannabis during its vegetative and mother growth stages.
-This is because the higher blue spectrum limits internode stretching, producing bushier, more compact plants, while also limiting the flowering response.
-On the other hand, high pressure sodium (HPS) lamps are traditionally used as a flowering and production spectrum because of its high emittance of red wavelengths – which are most efficient for inducing flowering and promoting fruit development in plants.
-Another similarity between MH and CMH lamps is they both emit some UV wavelengths – this can be beneficial to plant health as it can promote the defense response and increase the synthesis of secondary metabolites.
+To start, they are both high-intensity discharge (HID) lamps that can be used for growing plants.
+Both lamps contain metal halides or salts and are comprised of two main sections – an outer bulb and an inner arc tube.
+In general, MH and CMH lamps have been traditionally used in vegetative growth cycles because of their balanced spectrum and higher emittance of blue wavelengths.
+Plants that benefit most from metal halide lamps are vegetables like leafy greens and herbs.
+These grow lights are also helpful for cannabis during vegetative and mother growth stages.
+This is because the higher blue spectrum limits internode stretching, producing bushier, more compact plants while also limiting the flowering response.

 What are MH lamps?

-MH lamps contain metal halides that when heated up emit light.
-The lamps have two electrodes, that when voltage is supplied, electricity is passed through from one electrode to another.
-This heats up the mercury inside causing it to vaporize causing the electrical current to grow.
-When things heat up the metal halides turn into gas – then the metal halide atoms begin to move away from the arc and in doing so a light is created.
-MH lamps can emit various shades or colours of light depending on the types of metal halides used – for growing the most common colour emitted is a blue-white colour.
-This spectrum is mostly used for vegetative growing stages, which require a higher blue spectrum to promote bushy growth habits and compactness.
-Quartz glass is often the material used to make the arc tube, which can erode over time diminishing the output of light.
-This can diminish the overall lifetime of the lamp and will require re-lamping sooner than with other types of HID lamps.
-This design can make MH lamps more unstable in terms of maintenance, longevity and spectrum output than other types of HID lighting, including CMH lamps.
+MH lamps can emit various shades or colors of light depending on the types of metal halides used.
+For vegetative growing stages, the most common color emitted is blue-white to promote bushy growth habits and compactness.
+Quartz glass is often used to make the arc tube, which can erode over time and diminish light output.
+This can lessen the overall lifetime of the lamp, meaning MH lights require re-lamping sooner than with other types of HIDs.
+This design can make MH lamps more unstable in terms of maintenance, longevity, and spectrum output.

 CMH luminaires being used to grow cannabis in an indoor growing application